 The European Charter of Fundamental Rights, as well as the Directive 2004/113/CE describe the importance of the elimination of all discrimination and, particularly, sexual discrimination.
 These were ratified by Portugal in 2004.
-It was only in 2009 that SH was included in legal provisions - in the labour code (Law 7/2009, art^o 29°).
+It was only in 2009 that SH was included in legal provisions - in the labour code (Law 7/2009, article n° 29).
 More recently, in 2017, Parliament approved a more effective punishment to employers and companies in the labour code.

 In 2010-2011 UMAR conducted a survey as part of the project "Feminist Roadshow Against Sexual Harassment".
 This was the first attempt to collect data about this form of violence in public spaces.
 The sample was made up of 920 respondents from different regions within Portugal, 66% of women and 34% of men, between 24-35 and 51-64 years old.
-More than two thirds of the respondents defined SH as a 'form of seduction' or flirting and27% of the participants stated they knew of SH cases.
+Respectively, more than two thirds of the respondents defined SH as a 'form of seduction' or flirting and 27% of the participants stated they knew about SH cases.

-Since 2013, left wing parties and one NGO (UMAR) have sought to change elements of the PT law.
+Since 2013, left wing parties and one NGO (UMAR) have sought to change elements of the PT la won SH.
 In the penal code SH is not penalized but some behaviours can be punished in line with articles no. 163, no. 164 and no. 170.